 14. You might see some weirdness.

-When we first moved to Austin, the famous Keep Austin Weird slogan was a better fit than it is now.
-With all the recent growth, some of the weirdness has gone by the wayside.
-However, Austin is still one of those places where people feel pretty uninhibited and don’t mind being themselves in a whole lot of unique ways.
-On the hike-and-bike trail, that’s as true as it is anywhere else in the city.
-I’ve seen people jogging in western boots and doing some pretty funky nearly-naked dance-walking in groups.
-So, if you’re out to see some of the last of the weirdness Austin has to offer, the hike-and-bike trail at Lady Bird Lake might be a good place to find it.
+With all the recent city growth from technology sectors, some of the old and beloved weirdness of Austin has gone by the wayside.
+Yet, Austin is still one of those places where people feel uninhibited and don’t mind being themselves in a whole lot of unique ways.
+On the Ann and Roy Butler Hike-and-Bike Trail, that’s as true as it is anywhere else in the city.
+I’ve seen people jogging in western boots and dancing some funky jigs, nearly naked.
+So, if you’re out to capture a bit of the essence, the trail might be a great place to start.

 15. Staying safe is a worthy concern.